 General

-The Ray Tenhoff award was established in 1962 to recognize the most outstanding technical paper presented at the annual Society of Experimental Test Pilots Symposium.
+The Ray Tenhoff award was established in 1962 to recognize the most outstanding technical presentation presented at the annual Society of Experimental Test Pilots Symposium.
 The award is determined by a panel of judges at the completion of the annual Symposium.
 The award, consisting of a plaque and cash honorarium, is presented at the annual Awards Banquet.

-Selection Criteria
+Criteria

 The technical papers submitted for the Ray E. Tenhoff award include only those presented to the Society during the annual Symposium.

-Nominations for the Ray E. Tenhoff Award are not accepted.
-A panel of judges convened during the symposium grades and subsequently votes on the winning paper.
+A panel of judges convened during the symposium grades and subsequently votes on the winning presentation.
 Their voting determines the Ray E. Tenhoff Award winner.
-The grade sheet utilized by the judges is available here.
+The grade sheet utilized by the judges is available HERE.
 Voting results are maintained secret until the award's announcement.